leanprover/vscode-lean4/vscode-lean4/media/guide-setupProject.md

 - [Download an existing project](command:lean4.project.clone)
   This option is suitable if you want to contribute to another Lean 4 project, like [Mathlib](https://github.com/leanprover-community/mathlib4).
 - [Open an existing local project](command:lean4.project.open)
-  This option is suitable if you have been provided with a local Lean 4 project by someone else.
+  This option is suitable if you have been provided with a local Lean 4 project by someone else, like an instructor.

 ## Complex Project Setups
 Using its build system and package manager Lake, Lean 4 supports more complex project setups than the ones described above.
 You can find out more about Lake in the [Lean 4 GitHub repository](https://github.com/leanprover/lean4/blob/master/src/lake/README.md).